FHIR/sql-on-fhir-v2/input/pagecontent/StructureDefinition-ViewDefinition-notes.md

 ## Specifying a Select

 A [`select`](StructureDefinition-ViewDefinition-definitions.html#diff_ViewDefinition.select) specifies the content and names for the columns in the view.
-The content for each column is defined with [FHIRPath](https://hl7.org/fhirpath/) expressions that return specific data elements from the FHIR resources.
+The content for each column is defined with a [FHIRPath](https://hl7.org/fhirpath/) expression that returns a specific data element from the FHIR resources.
 More complex views can be specified to create resource or reference keys, unnest a collection of items returned by a FHIRPath expression, nest or concatenate the results from multiple selects, and so on.

 ### Supported FHIRPath Functionality